 What is American Concierge Key status?

 On the most basic level, Concierge Key is American’s invitation-only elite status level.
-There’s no published criteria to earn it, and it has to be renewed every year, so you can earn it one year and lose it the next (though it has been extended for many members during the pandemic).
+There’s no published criteria to earn it, and it has to be renewed every year, so you can earn it one year and lose it the next.

 Going back several years, Concierge Key was completely separate from the AAdvantage program, but that’s no longer the case.
 Nowadays Concierge Key is a formal part of the AAdvantage program, and it’s a tier above Executive Platinum status (American’s highest published elite tier).